boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

                 model = Text
                 execute_conditions = (conditions.CanEditText, conditions.OwnsText)

-As is probably fairly clear from the above code, a user attempting to access the above view would have to be listed as the owner of the Text in question (as represented by the value of its ``.owner`` ForeignKey), and be assigned the ``'translations.change_text'`` permission according to auth.
+As should be clear from the above code, a user attempting to access the above view would have to be listed as the owner of the Text in question (as represented by the value of its ``.owner`` ForeignKey), and be assigned the ``'translations.change_text'`` permission according to auth.
 Otherwise, (if the following behavior is not overridden by the developer) it will raise a